Alfred Hitchcock: From To Catch a Thief to Vertigo

 While directing episodes for Alfred Hitchcock Presents during the summer of 1957, Hitchcock was admitted to hospital for hernia and gallstones, and had to have his gallbladder removed.
 Following a successful surgery, he immediately returned to work to prepare for his next project.
 Vertigo (1958) again starred James Stewart, with Kim Novak and Barbara Bel Geddes.
 He had wanted Vera Miles to play the lead, but she was pregnant.
 He told Oriana Fallaci: "I was offering her a big part, the chance to become a beautiful sophisticated blonde, a real actress.
 We'd have spent a heap of dollars on it, and she has the bad taste to get pregnant.
 I hate pregnant women, because then they have children."

 In Vertigo, Stewart plays Scottie, a former police investigator suffering from acrophobia, who becomes obsessed with a woman he has been hired to shadow (Novak).
 Scottie's obsession leads to tragedy, and this time Hitchcock did not opt for a happy ending.
 Some critics, including Donald Spoto and Roger Ebert, agree that Vertigo is the director's most personal and revealing film, dealing with the Pygmalion-like obsessions of a man who moulds a woman into the person he desires.
 Vertigo explores more frankly and at greater length his interest in the relation between sex and death, than any other work in his filmography.

 Vertigo contains a camera technique developed by Irmin Roberts, commonly referred to as a dolly zoom, which has been copied by many filmmakers.
 The film premiered at the San Sebastián International Film Festival, and Hitchcock won the Silver Seashell prize.
-Vertigo is considered a classic, but it attracted mixed reviews and poor box-office receipts at the time; the critic from Variety magazine opined that the film was "too slow and too long".
+Vertigo is considered a classic, but it attracted mixed reviews and poor box-office receipts at the time; the critic from Variety opined that the film was "too slow and too long".
 Bosley Crowther of the New York Times thought it was "devilishly far-fetched", but praised the cast performances and Hitchcock's direction.
 The picture was also the last collaboration between Stewart and Hitchcock.
 In the 2002 Sight & Sound polls, it ranked just behind Citizen Kane (1941); ten years later, in the same magazine, critics chose it as the best film ever made.